-Participants will be classified as having mild cognitive impairment when presenting cognitive complaints over a period of at least 6 months, as reported by the patient or family members, modest cognitive decline from a previous level of performance reported by the patient or family members, and neuropsychological evaluation scores at least 2.0 SD below the age-corrected norms in at least one cognitive domain or at least 1.5 SD below the age-corrected norms in at least two cognitive domains, while also presenting no clinical depression or interference of cognitive function with independence in daily activities.
-37 38

-Dementia will be defined according to the criteria used for defining major neurocognitive disorder of the Diagnostic and Statistical Manual of Mental Disorders (fifth edition), that is, significant cognitive impairment in at least one cognitive domain representing a significant decline from a previous level of functioning that interferes with independence in daily activities.
-38 The severity of dementia will be classified using the clinical dementia rating scale.39 The initial clinical classification will be confirmed after at least 6 months of clinical follow-up by a neurologist, and a complete diagnostic workup to identify other potential causes of cognitive impairment not related to oncological disease, including blood analyses for treatable causes of dementia and imaging studies.
+scores on the Montreal Cognitive Assessment will also perform a neuropsychological evaluation at 1, 3, 5, 7 and impairment when presenting cognitive complaints over a period of at least 6 months, as reported by the patient or family members, modest cognitive decline from a previous level of performance reported by the patient or family members, and neuropsychological evaluation scores at least 2.0 SD below the age-corrected norms in at least one cognitive domain or at least 1.5 SD below the age-corrected norms in at least two cognitive domains, while also presenting no clinical depression or interferexpectedly within will be calculated.
+The sample size was calculated considering the objective to quantify the association between the use of androgen ence of cognitive function with independence in daily activities.37 38 Dementia will be defined according to the criteria used for defining major neurocognitive disorder of the Diagnostic and Statistical Manual of Mental Disorders (fifth edition), that is, significant cognitive impairment in at least one cognitive domain representing a significant decline from a previous level of functioning that interferes with independence in daily activities.
+The severity of dementia will be classified using the clinical dementia rating scale.
+The initial clinical classification will be confirmed after at least 6 months of clinical follow-up by a neurologist, and a complete diagnostic workup to identify other potential causes of cognitive impairment not related to oncological disease, including blood analyses